byu-oit/handel/docs/supported-services/postgresql.rst

      - No
      - 5
      - The number of Gigabytes (GB) of storage to allocate to your database.
-   * - postgres_version
-     - string
-     - No
-     - 9.6.2
-     - The version of PostgreSQL you wish to run.
-See `PostgreSQL on Amazon RDS <http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html>`_ for the list of supported versions.
    * - db_username
      - string
      - No